Skip to content

 Poisoned bait: Several bait products can be used to combat insects in buildings.
 Their advantage is that a tiny amount of poison is used in a highly controllable manner.
 Bait is therefore preferable to pesticides.

-Laboratory studies show that at least three of the baits available to the pest industry have good effect, while others have only limited effect (Figure 7) so it is important to choose the right product.
+Laboratory studies show that at least four of the baits available to the pest industry have good effect, while others have only limited effect (Figure 7) so it is important to choose the right product.

 Bait for long-tailed silverfish also provides a rapid decimating effects on the population in studies performed in apartment blocks (Figure 8).
 An important explanation for efficient control is probably a large degree of secondary poisoning.
 The long tailed silverfish will be consumed rapidly by conspecifics when they die from the bait.
 The bait-killed individuals contain a sufficient amount of toxins to also kill individuals only feeding on the dead (Figure 9).